hughescoding/liri-node-app/README.md

 LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

      * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

+You will need your own spotify api keys to make this work.

+Find screenshots and proof of functionality on my portfolio page: https://hughescoding.github.io/portfolio/portfolio.html